notification-system/docs/backend-initial-spec.md

 ## CDAS
 * Notification to the client when any part of the notification connection chain is broken.
 * Each point of failure is seperately indicated (MQTT, Notification Service, NATS, Unified Consumer)

+## Notification Matching
+Default pattern for matching new notifications on any of the following:
+* Location ID
+* Patient ID
+* Patient identifiers (MRN, SSN, Other ID)
+* Location name (In progress)

+Makes it easier to integrate notifications from third-party systems with varying available data.
+During matching, patient conflicts are detected.
+The resulting notification indicates a patient mismatch in such scenarios.

 # Projects
 ## System.AppHost